-There are four women in the world that I can identify with for very different reasons.
+There are five women in the world that I can identify with for very different reasons.
 I can look at each one of their personalities and find similar characteristics in myself.
 But more importantly, I can look at their actions and tell that most of their decisions are rooted in love.
-In no particular order, those women are Jada Pinkett-Smith, Tracee Ellis Ross, Michelle Obama and Erykah Badu.
+In no particular order, those women are Oprah, Tracee Ellis Ross, Michelle Obama, Jada Pinkett-Smith and Erykah Badu.
 I could also tell you how pieces of each of these women are entangled in my personality, but not this time.
 This particular story is about Badu and how she gave me exactly what I needed when I needed it.

 Have you ever accepted an invitation to hang with a friend and wasn’t quite sure what you were signing up for?
 Well, this is often my experience with Thabi Moyo.
 She is that one person in my life that’s always like “trust me, you need this!”
 She finds her happy place is in taking spur of the moment trips and planning along the way.

 Don’t get me wrong.
 I know planning is essential, but there is something so liberating about living in the moment.
 Sometimes we worry too much about where we’re going and how we’re going to get there that we miss the beauty of right now.
 Being completely present in every moment with gratitude is one of the greatest gifts that you can give yourself.
 Thabi reminds me of this often.